Ráckeve: Name

 The Name of Ráckeve in today's form derives from the Hungarian words rác and keve.

-Rác is a name formerly used in Hungarian to designate Serbs, who lived, among other, in the medieval Serbian region of Raška (Rascia), that became the second designation for medieval Serbia, since the end of the 12th century.
+Rác is a name formerly used in Hungarian to designate Serbs, who lived, among other regions, in the medieval Serbian region of Raška (Rascia), that became the second designation for medieval Serbia, since the end of the 12th century.

 Keve means cemetery in medieval Hungarian.
 In pre-modern Hungarian it also meant little stone, or pebble, that was put on tombs.

 There is also a theory that the word keve is of Hunnic origin and it was the name of one of the leaders of Attila in the 4th century.
 Since the 19th century, the name Keve has been used as a personal name among Hungarians, due to the traditional theories among Hungarians on Hun-Hungarian historical relations.